emberjs/website/source/guides/cookbook/helpers_and_components/creating_reusable_social_share_buttons.md

 its `attributeBindings` property.
 When the values of these properties change, the component's HTML element's attributes will be updated to match the new values.

 An appropriate tag and css class are applied through the `tagName` and `classNames` properties.

-Note: Your component must have a matching template named `share-twitter`.
-Because there is no HTML inside our `<a>` tag, this template will be empty.

 #### Example